uniport/uniport-gateway/.docs/Configuration.md

 The ReplacePathRegex replaces the path of an URL using regex matching and replacement.

-TODO: The ReplacePathRegex will store the original path in a `X-Replaced-Path` header.

 The regex option is the regular expression to match and capture the path from the request URL.

 ```